nick-fournier/portfolio_optimizer_webapp/README.md

 I haven't set up the database yet, it just uses a sqlite3 as default, but it's pretty easy to use something more robust like postgres.

-I created a folder called optimizer.
+I created a folder called optimizer within the Django folder.
 Here we can create whatever code necessary, such as:

 1. an API script to download the latest stock data,
 2. a preprocessing algorithm for whatever data cleanup steps necessary,